 We know from scripture that the Babylon of prophecy is a one-world religion headed by christianity, and the titular head of christianity (Babylon) is the pope.
 The pope will be the false prophet who confirms the antichrist to the world.
-Rome is the spiritual head of Babylon, but the governmental and financial arm of Babylon is the USA (the largest christian nation on the earth).
+Rome is the spiritual head of Babylon, but the financial arm of Babylon is the USA (the largest christian nation on the earth).

-Scripture reveals in Revelation 17 & 18 that the false prophet (the pope) and all of Babylon (Rome and the USA—the christian nation) will be destroyed by the antichrist, as he will demand that ALL worship on the earth be of HIM alone.
+Scripture reveals in Revelation 17 & 18 that the false prophet (the pope) and all of Babylon (Rome and all of man’s religions) will be destroyed by the antichrist, as he will demand that ALL worship on the earth be of HIM alone.

 So, the word “lucifer” as the king of Babylon prophetically describes the pope, as he is the head of christianity, and prophetically, that is Babylon.

 Messiah’s bride is Y’isra-el and christianity is Babylon.
 One cannot be a member of both Y’isra-el and Babylon.
 One cannot eat at the Father’s table, and at the table of the world (Babylon).

 Messiah is a Jew, and His bride must be a Jew.
 Paul tells us in Romans 2:29 who the true Jew is (the spiritual real substance of the name Jew), and it is those who have received the covenant after it was revealed on the fulfillment of the Feast of Weeks (Acts 2).